Research Interests

 Dr Alessandro Abbouda, Clinical Research Fellow

-Prizes achieved from members of Dr Mariya Moosajee’s Research Group
+Prizes achieved from members of Professor Mariya Moosajee’s Research Group

 2018 | International Usher syndrome conference 2018 Travel Award for an excellent paper Awarded to Maria Toms, Research Associate |